cosmos/sdk-tutorials/b9lab-content/3-main-concepts/04-accounts.md

 ![hd accounts](./images/hd-accounts.png)

 Using BIP39 or one of its variants, a user is required only to store their BIP39 mnemonic in a safe and confidential manner.
 All key pairs can be reconstructed from the mnemonic because it’s deterministic.
-There is no practical upper limit to the number of key pairs that can be generated from a single mnemonic, hence the name hierarchical deterministic that is used to describe this approach to key generation.
+The input taken from the [BIP44](https://github.com/bitcoin/bips/blob/master/bip-0044.mediawiki) derivation path is used to generate a key pair for every blockchain using one single mnemonic, hence the name hierarchical deterministic that is used to describe this approach to key generation.

 ## Keyring, Addresses and Address Types